xalaida/laravel-geonames/README.md

 - [ ] add possibility to seed continents from `no-country.zip`
 - [ ] add index to `updated_at` column
 - [ ] feature fulltext search
+- [ ] check if `noCountry.zip` is covered by `allCountries.zip` source (at least continents are)
 - [ ] add possibility download multiple sources by country codes
 - [ ] configure project as library composer type
 - [ ] add github action to test on postgres and mysql databases
 - [ ] set up github action to schedule weekly check
+- [ ] add doc info that if source is different from filters, dailyUpdate can add unwanted values
 - [ ] switch to alternate names V2
 - [ ] add classic structure (2 models: Country and Location, 4 tables: countries, country_translations, location, location_translations)
 - [ ] add possibility to define download sources (only cities, no-countries or archive for specific countries).